 Our research projects deal with topical issues and are generally conducted in co-operation with partners from industry or the public sector.
 They are financed by the Swiss National Science Foundation (SNF), the Swiss Innovation Agency Innosuisse, or other public research institutions.
 We also conduct research on behalf of political parties, public administrations, or private enterprises.
 To promote thematic and cultural diversity, we invite overseas researchers to use our facilities (PDF 8,2 KB).
 Our activities result in numerous publications (in German).

-In March 2018 we held a Conference on Employment Law (in German) in collaboration with Schulthess Juristische Medien AG.
-We also offer continuing education seminars on other subjects such as data protection (in German), diversity (in German), and health care law.
+In March 2019 we held a Conference on Employment Law in collaboration with Schulthess Juristische Medien AG.
+We also offer continuing education seminars on other subjects such as data protection (in German).

 We offer consultancy services and support to corporations and organizations on issues within the context of our key areas of research.
 With theoretical and empirically based knowledge and qualified methodologies, we develop tailor-made solutions ideally suited to the needs of our clients.
 In the area of diversity and law (in German), we develop individual solutions for corporations and organizations.